CashewCapital20/Automated-Trades/README.md

    ```

 ## Credits and Acknowledgements
-Special thanks to Swathi Senthil, George Abu Daoud, Bharath Venkataraman, and Boshen Parthasarathy for the feedback and mentorship.
+Special thanks to Swathi Senthil, George Abu Daoud, Bharath Venkataraman, and Boshen Parthasarathy for the mentorship and feedback.

 **Tools/Libraries:** Google Colab, VSCode, Scikit-learn, MongoDB, Benzinga